oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

 The sample application files also contain the `values.yaml` file.
 This is the manifest file, which contains the deployment configuration details for the XA sample application.
 Provide details about the ATP database instances, that you have created, in the `values.yaml` file, so that the Core Banking, Branch Banking, and Stock Broker services can access their resource manager.

-To provide the details of the ATP database instances in the `values.yaml` file:
+To provide the details of the ATP-S database instances in the `values.yaml` file:

-1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts/bankapp` folder.
+1. Open the `values.yaml` file, which is in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts/bankapp` folder.

 2. Provide values for the following fields under `CoreBanking` and `ArizonaBranchBank` in the `values.yaml` file.
-Since Core Banking and Branch Banking services use the same ATP database instance, enter the same values under `CoreBanking` and `ArizonaBranchBank`.
+Since Core Banking and Branch Banking services use the same ATP-S database instance, enter the same values under `CoreBanking` and `ArizonaBranchBank`.

     * `databaseUrl`: Enter the connect string to access the database in the following format.
 The host, port and service_name for the connection string can be found on the **DB Connection Tab** under **Connection Strings** as shown in screenshot below.